The Mondaloy File

 07

-A 30-year LANL engineer vanishes from a small, heavily monitored town, and only the local PD investigates.
+A thirty-year LANL engineer vanishes from a small, heavily monitored town, and only the local police investigate.
 No FBI.
 No DOE.
 No state police.

 08